steview-d/drinks-db/README.md

 #### CSS

+The CSS style sheet was first passed through [Autoprefixer CSS online](https://autoprefixer.github.io/) to add required vendor prefixes for the last 4 versions of supported browsers.
-The CSS style sheet was passed through [jigsaw.w3.org/css-validator/](https://jigsaw.w3.org/css-validator/) and returned with no errors.
+It was then passed through [jigsaw.w3.org/css-validator/](https://jigsaw.w3.org/css-validator/) and returned with no errors, just warnings about the vendor prefixes which is normal as it doesn't recognise any of them.

 #### JavaScript